KILGORETROUT111/Grieg/README.md

 (modality, deontic logic, syntax–semantics), with modern contrasts to context- sensitive semantics and probabilistic / operational views.
-Grieg is the product of 30 years of research; up to and including nights at the ETH library in Zürich combing through the monographs of Alfred Lande and others.
-It is regrettable to say that most people are obtuse and stupid as a result of their own life-choices.
-Henrik Ibsen called this the 'life-lie.'
-We are doomed to repeat it forever.
+Grieg is the product of 30 years of research; up to and including nights at the ETH library in Zürich combing through the monographs of Alfred Lande and others, J.A.
+Wheeler, and others.

 > 🚀 **Quickstart available:** See [README-QUICKSTART.md](README-QUICKSTART.md) to build and run your own Grieg instance immediately.